dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 | --------- |
 | 1.17-1.19 |

+## Deploying Topology Service

+Topology service is deployed using Helm.
+Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology).

+If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
+You simply need to override the helm chart value pointing to where the Karavi Topology image lives.
+See [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology) for more details.

 ## Required Components

 The topology service requires the following third party components to be deployed in the same Kubernetes cluster as the karavi-topology service: